Elvis was born on this day in 1935, Tupelo, Mississippi

 That’s what I felt, wandering around the little Presley shack and the Assembly of God church, on a frosty Sunday morning before anyone else was up.
 Time and history felt clear and I was looking down through it.

 It hovers in thin air.
+It’s lonely up there in the stratosphere.

 I love continuity, and I love places that remember.
 It’s just a regular hardware store.
 It sells tools and paint and ladders.
 But an important moment in 20th century culture went down there.